prometheus/jmx_exporter/README.md

 ### Caveats

-* You need to know how many ports you will need.
-This will depend on your system
-* To play it safe, give enough headroom for your application
+* You need to know how many JVMs will run on each node and play it safe by giving enough headroom for your application
-## Building
+* Some ports will be wasted and never used

 ## Integration Testing